Tianeptine: Recreational use

 A literature review conducted in 2018 found 25 articles involving 65 patients with tianeptine abuse or dependence.
 Limited data showed that a majority of patients were male and that age ranged from 19 to 67.
 Routes of intake included oral, intravenous, and insufflation entry.
 In the 15 cases of overdose, 8 combined ingestion with at least one other substance, of which 3 resulted in death.
-Six additional deaths are reported involving tianeptine (making it 9 in total).
-In this report, the amount of tianeptine used ranged from 50 mg/day to 10g/day orally.
+Six additional deaths are reported involving tianeptine (making 9 in total).
+In this report, the amount of tianeptine used ranged from 50 mg/day to 10 g/day orally.